 Section Overview

-What you’ll learn: How to assess whether your data meet the assumptions required for parametric tests
+What you will learn: How to assess whether your data meet the assumptions required for parametric tests.

 Histograms with density curves give an immediate impression of the distribution shape.
 A normally distributed variable should produce a symmetric, bell-shaped histogram.